Kendall Master Gardeners host annual plant sale May 21

-Give your gardens a boost and give back to the community with the annual Kendall County Master Gardener Plant Sale on Saturday, May 21.
-The annual event runs 9 a.m. to 2 p.m. at the University of Illinois Extension office, 7775B IL Route 47, Yorkville.
+Give your gardens a boost and give back to the community with the annual Kendall County Master Gardener Plant Sale 9 a.m. to 2 p.m Saturday, May 21, at the University of Illinois Extension office, 7775B Route 47, Yorkville.

 Both events will be at the Kendall County Extension office, about one mile south of Route 71.
 For questions, call the office at 630-553-5823 or email fellerer@illinois.edu.
 If you need reasonable accommodation to participate, contact the event coordinator or local office.
 Early requests are encouraged to allow sufficient time for meeting access needs.